RobRendell/gTove/README.md

     with map if hex-based).
 * Overlays - images which overlay the map to cover up secret doors and suchlike, or which can be added to reveal those secret areas (to protect against players who look at the underlying map image).
-* Default "tutorial" scenario which uses some of the advanced features.
-Requires the ability to put text down on the map to explain the features - could just be templates with labels.
 * Split app into separately loadable sections, to speed up initial load?  https://github.com/jamiebuilds/react-loadable
 * Fog of War is a monochrome bitmap with one pixel per tile, but takes up 4 bytes per pixel.
 Investigate ways to store it as a monochrome image, e.g. https://gist.github.com/vukicevic/8112515 (not sure if the browser doesn't just